Jobs that allow you to travel sound simple.

 A role with hidden pay, unclear housing, no remote scope, or fake flexibility can still waste your time in a nicer location.

-Before applying to a job that lets you travel, check the listing against this filter.
+Before applying to a job that allows you to travel, check the listing against this filter.

 The job explains what the work is.